 Perform Routine Maintenance

 There are many mechanical factors can play into a car’s fuel efficiency, and a well-maintained vehicle will run at its very best.
 A few days before you leave on your trip, take your car to your dealership or another certified mechanic who can do a tune-up and check for any problems.
-For example, those readers who live near Woodbridge, VA, can schedule an appointment with the mechanics at Lustine Chrysler, Dodge, Jeep, RAM, and they will help make sure your car is road trip ready.
+For example, those readers who live near Woodbridge, VA, can schedule an appointment with the mechanics, and they will help make sure your car is road trip ready.

 In addition, following your cars’ manufacturers’ recommended routine maintenance schedule will also help keep your vehicle in top driving shape.